teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-compose/README.md

 * Scale services up or down
 * View logs for the collection of containers making a service

-A Compose file might describe four or five unique services that are interrelated but should maintain isolation and may scale independently.
-Thus, most interactions with Docker will be through Compose.

 From within the **directory which contains the docker-compose-yml file**, we can manage this system of containers with the following commands:
 ```
-# docker compose up         Create and start containers
+$ docker-compose up         Create and start containers

-# docker compose ps         List containers
+$ docker-compose ps         List containers

-# docker compose stop       Stop services
+$ docker-compose stop       Stop services
-# docker compose start      Start services
+$ docker-compose start      Start services

-# docker compose rm         Remove stopped containers
+$ docker-compose rm         Remove stopped containers

-# docker compose down       Stop all containers and remove them
+$ docker-compose down       Stop all containers and remove them
 ```

 ## YAML Configuration
 Docker Compose works by applying many rules declared within a single `docker-compose.yml` configuration file.
-The following descriptions are mainly out of the following article: [Introduction to Docker Compose](https://www.baeldung.com/docker-compose)

 In Docker Compose, **Services** are the building blocks and refer to Docker container configurations.

 A `docker-compose.yml` file usually defines many services:
 ```
 services: